Disservin/fastchess/man.md

 - --compliance ENGINE [ARGS]
     Check the UCI compliance of an engine by running it with the specified arguments.

+- -crc32 pgn=true
+    Calculate the CRC32 checksum for the PGN file.

 - --force-concurrency
     Ignore the hardware concurrency limit and force the specified concurrency.